Eul45/quick-dictionary-ai-explainer/README.md

 - Chat history is stored locally in `browser.storage.local`.
 - The extension sends selected/text input to:
   - Free Dictionary API (for definitions)
-  - Google Gemini API (for explanations)
+  - Google Gemini API (for explanations optional)

 If you don’t want network requests on selection, disable **Auto-lookup**.